-Improving Teacher and Principal Quality (Title II Part A)
+Improving Teacher and Principal Quality (Title II, Part A)

-The purpose of Title II, Part A is to increase the academic achievement of all students by helping schools and districts improve teacher and principal quality.
+The Title II, Part A program is designed, among other things, to provide students from low-income families, students of color, and other students who have been disenfranchised by the education system with greater access to effective educators.
+In addition, the purpose of Title II, Part A is to increase the academic achievement of all students by helping schools and districts improve teacher and principal quality.
 This includes teacher preparation and qualifications of new teachers, recruitment and hiring, induction, professional development, and retention.
 In addition, Title IIA funds may be used to improve the skills and knowledge of principals for effective school leadership.

-Learn about private school eligibility to participate in the Title II, Part A program and our summer conference for private school educators.
+Learn about private school eligibility to participate in the federal programs and our summer conference for private school educators.

 - Instructions to Complete Title II, Part A Forms in EGMS, SY2022-23